MKAbuMattar/powershell-profile/README.md

 - **AutoUpdatePowerShell**: A global variable to disable/enable the Auto Update feature for PowerShell.
 - **CanConnectToGitHub**: A global variable to test if the machine can connect to GitHub.

+### GitUtils Module

+The GitUtils module provides functions to manage Git repositories and perform Git-related tasks:

+- **Get-GitBranchStatus** (Alias: `ggbs`): Retrieves the status of the current Git branch, including the branch name, commit hash, and whether it is ahead or behind the remote branch.
+  - Example: `ggbs`
+- **Invoke-GitCleanBranches** (Alias: `igcb`): Cleans up local Git branches that have been merged into the current branch.
+  - Example: `igcb`
+- **Start-GitRepoSearch** (Alias: `sgrs`): Starts an interactive search for Git repositories in the current directory using fzf.
+  - Example: `sgrs`
+- **Get-GitRecentContributors** (Alias: `ggrc`): Retrieves a list of recent contributors to the current Git repository.
+  - Example: `ggrc`
+- **New-GitRelease** (Alias: `ngr`): Creates a new Git release with a specified tag and description.
+  - Example: `ngr -Tag "v1.0.0" -Description "Initial release"`
+- **Get-GitRepoInfo** (Alias: `gri`): Retrieves information about the current Git repository, including the remote URL and branch name.

 ### Logging Module

 The Logging module provides functions to log messages with a timestamp and log level: